hubmapconsortium/ingest-validation-tools/examples/dataset-iec-examples/bad-example/README.md

       because it is an invalid DOI.
     - On row 2, column "library_construction_protocols_io_doi", value "10.17504/fake"
       fails because it is an invalid DOI.
-Hint: 'If validation fails because of extra whitespace in the TSV, try:

-  src/cleanup_whitespace.py --tsv_in original.tsv --tsv_out clean.tsv.'
 ```